mahaloz/decomp2dbg/README.md

 the symbols and decompilation lines they recover in their decompiler.

 ![decomp2dbg](./assets/decomp2dbg.png)

+Interested in seeing what decomp2dbg looks like in practice?
+Checkout the recorded [talk at CactusCon 2023](https://youtu.be/-J8fGMt6UmE?t=22442), featuring debugging a remote arm32 binary from a x64 machine with Ghidra symbols.

 For active help, join the BinSync Discord below, where we answer decomp2dbg questions: